 The petition is now closed, but 19,012 people have signed it… and although the signatures didn’t reach 100,000 (the amount needed for the topic to be considered for debate in parliament), at 10,000, the government are still required to respond.
 Check out the government’s response to see what was said.

 As Ms Ward observes: “Over five per cent of the population is vegan and growing.
-A vegan diet is healthier, it conserves resources and protects the planet, above all it’s cruelty free.
+A vegan diet conserves resources and protects the planet, above all it’s cruelty free.
 United Nations has called upon us to consume more plant based foods.
 Animal products are linked to the increase in cancer and heart disease.”

 This is certainly not a new idea and it seems as though it is gaining traction, if the signatories on this petition are anything to go by.
 The Vegan Prisoners Support Group, for example, has long been campaigning for vegan diets to be catered for by the prison system, while The Vegan Society encourages parents to exercise their rights to ask for inclusive catering with vegan meals in schools.